susesgartner/cluster-template-examples/README.md

 # RKE2 cluster template

-This project contains rke2 cluster template helm chart, which can be applied with values.yaml as configurations to create clusters.
+This project contains rke2 cluster template helm chart for QA testing purposes.
+This was forked from https://github.com/StrongMonkey/cluster-template-examples

 ### How to use